-Form 8594.-Asset Acquisition Statement, must be filed by both the purchaser and seller of a group of assets constituting a trade or business if goodwill or a going concern value attaches, or could attach, to such assets and if the purchaser's basis in the assets is determined only by the amount paid for the assets.
+Form 8594, Asset Acquisition Statement Under Section 1060 must be filed by both the purchaser and seller of a group of assets constituting a trade or business if section 197 intangibles attach to such assets and if the purchaser's basis in the assets is determined only by the amount paid for the assets.

-Form 8621.-Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.
+Form 8621, Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.
 A corporation that was a shareholder in a passive foreign investment company (as defined in section 1296) at any time during the tax year must complete and attach this form to its return.

-Form 8697.-Interest Computation Under the Look-Back Method for Completed Long-Term Contracts.
+Form 8697, Interest Computation Under the Look-Back Method for Completed Long-Term Contracts.
 Use this form to figure the interest due or to be refunded under the look-back method of section 460(b)(2) on certain long-term contracts that are accounted for under either the percentage of completion-capitalized cost method or the percentage of completion method.

-Form 8810.-Corporate Passive Activity Loss and Credit Limitations.
-Closely held corporations and personal service corporations, which are subject to the passive activity limitations of section 469, use this form to compute their allowable passive activity loss and credit.
+Form 8810, Corporate Passive Activity Loss and Credit Limitations.
+Closely held corporations and personal service corporations that are subject to the passive activity limitations of section 469 use this form to compute their allowable passive activity loss and credit.